University Mission and Values

 - Diversity and Cultural Sensitivity as ‘Health Care Citizens': Graduates should embrace a commitment to diversity and cultural sensitivity.
 Graduates should be prepared to meet the broad and disparate needs of their patients, clients, and the communities within which they serve.
 Graduates should be advocates for health care change and health promotion.

 - Service-Oriented and Community Advocacy: Graduates should demonstrate a sustained and meaningful sense of service to their patients, clients, and communities.
 Graduates should have participated in community service opportunities that have increased their sensitivity to and awareness of the communities within which they serve as part of their personal mission and values

 - Acquisition of Personal Attributes: Graduates should demonstrate altruism, integrity, dependability, compassion, respect, temperance, acceptance of criticism, emotional stability, self- awareness, and resilience.
-Graduates should exhibit confidence in taking appropriate actions and have the aptitude to respond quickly in emergency situations.
-Graduates should exhibit personal accountability.
+Each graduate should exhibit confidence in taking appropriate actions and personal accountability, and have the aptitude to respond quickly in emergency situations.

 - Team Player: Graduates should be willing to execute their professional skills as a member of a team.
 They should exhibit a keen awareness of team dynamics, and be willing to be open-minded, seek common ground, and support and encourage all members of an inter-disciplinary health care team.